Be at the heart of actionFly remote-controlled drones into enemy territory to gather vital information.

 The team hold a variety of interests: Head Vet and JVP Sara holds a Certificate in Small Animal Oncology and she is about to finish a Certificate in Diagnostic Imaging and James has a Certificate in Small Animal Medicine but he does have an interest in surgery and exotics as well.
 The rest of the vet team ranges from certificate holders to new and recent graduates.

-Sara is the JVP working in Practice on a regular basis and she is hugely supportive of ongoing development and happy to support areas of individual interest; a consult only role or surgical only role is possible as well as flexible working patterns to suit individual needs.
+Sara is the JVP working in Practice on a regular basis and she is hugely supportive of ongoing development and happy to support areas of individual interest; a consult only role is possible as well as flexible working patterns to suit individual needs.

 About you: